An MOT (Ministry Of Transport test) is a thorough annual examination of your vehicle.

 MOT test station and the MOT tester/s.

-Without an MOT certificate, you are unable to renew your road tax and your motorcycle
+Without an MOT certificate, you are unable to renew your road tax and your car may

-may not be insured.
-It is a legal requirement to have a current MOT certificate in
+not be insured.
+It is a legal requirement to have a current MOT certificate in the

 Motoring safety is, of course, of paramount importance.
 The checks undertaken are

 all geared at identifying problems that need immediate attention, but also you may

 be advised of the need to have things looked at in the near future (advisory items).

 You can have your vehicle MOT tested up to 30 days in advance of its due date.